pywbem/pywbem/docs/client.rst

 * When client side verification of the X.509 server certificate fails.

-* When the WBEM server returns HTTP status 401 "Unauthorized".
-It typically does that in any of these situations:
+* When the WBEM server returns HTTP status 401 "Unauthorized" and the retries in the client are exhausted.
+The server typically returns that status in any of these situations:

   - no authorization information provided by client
   - wrong HTTP authentication scheme used by client
   - authentication failed
   - user is not authorized to access resource

-* When the WBEM server returns HTTP status 404 "Forbidden".
-It typically does that if it does not allow the client to issue CIM-XML requests.